 Accidental death insurance is available through the life and accident insurance company.
 The initial death benefit for this coverage is up to $250,000.
-This benefit rises by 5% each year for the first five years or until you reach age 70, whichever comes first.
+After that, this benefit rises by 5% each year for the first five years or until you reach age 70, whichever comes first.

-If you’re between the ages of 18 and 69, your accidental death coverage has a 99% chance of being accepted.
-There are no health questions or medical exams during the application process because of this protection’s guarantee of acceptance if you’re between the ages of 18 and 69.
+If you’re between 18 and 69, your accidental death coverage has a 99% chance of being accepted.
+In addition, there are no health questions or medical exams during the application process because of this protection’s guarantee of acceptance if you’re between 18 and 69.

 Children’s Life Insurance

-You can purchase a whole life insurance policy for your children or grandchildren between the ages of 0 and 25.
-For coverage between $5,000 and $30,000, there is no waiting period, and coverage begins on the first day.
+You can purchase a whole life insurance policy for your children or grandchildren between 0 and 25.
+There is no waiting period for coverage between $5,000 and $30,000, and coverage begins on the first day.

 Mortgage protection insurance is an accidental death and dismemberment policy that can help your loved ones pay the mortgage and stay in your home after you’ve passed away.
 You can get $50,000 to $350,000 of protection, and accidental death policies are guaranteed issue, which means that you cannot be denied by Global life insurance because of your health if you are between the ages of 18 and 69.

 Additional Benefits And Riders